 With either of these 2 steps, your application will be created in the specified directory.
 You could start running the application once you have added all the necessary features to it.

-- angular.cli.json is the configuration file, CLI loads from it
+- angular.cli.json is the configuration file, and CLI loads from it

-- Package device server will run to provide results to you
+- The package device server will run to provide results to you

-Using the Generate package for Angular, you could add class, component, directives, modules, pipes and new service to your application.
+Using the Generate package for Angular, you could add classes, components, directives, modules, pipes, and new services to your application.